University of Texas at San Antonio Libraries: Collections

 UTSA Libraries collections consists of millions of print and digital resources, including books, e-books, journals, databases, and audiovisual items.
 Through a partnership with HathiTrust, the UTSA community has access to over 13 million scholarly research materials recently made available digitally.
 The John Peace Library serves as a depository for state and federal government documents.

-Services

-UTSA Libraries “Blue Crew” staff assist students with their information and research needs through its popular online chat reference service, as well as through the libraries’ information desks, individual consultations, and library instruction.
-Additional services and resources include self-service group study rooms, laptops and multimedia equipment available for check-out, course reserves, textbook reserves, high-speed scanners, DVD viewing stations, and collaborative group workstations.
-JPL is open 24 hours-a-day, 5-days-a-week during the fall and spring semesters for students who need to study late.

 Delivery of Materials

 The UTSA Libraries provide access to materials through its Get It For Me (Interlibrary Loan) service, which finds and delivers items owned by UTSA or other libraries to faculty, students and staff.
 The library also participates in the TexShare reciprocal borrowing system, hosted by the Texas State Library and Archives Commission, which allows UTSA students, faculty and staff to borrow books from academic libraries throughout the state of Texas.